nezaboodka/reactronic/README.md

   - `Reentrance.CancelPrevious` - cancel previous action in favor of current one;
   - `Reentrance.RunSideBySide` - multiple simultaneous actions are allowed.

-**Indicator** is an object that holds the status of running functions, which it is attached to.
-A single indicator object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busy, actions, ticks, etc).
+**Status** is an object that holds the status of running functions, which it is attached to.
+A single status object can be shared between multiple actions, triggers, and cache functions, thus maintaining consolidated status for all of them (busy, actions, etc).

 ## Notes